keleven-uk/Klock/README.md

+About Klock

 Klock - a clock with a k.

 A multifunction timing thingy, where some [but not necessary all] of the functions are useful.

-The multifunction timing thingy is split into Eight pages;
+The multifunction timing thingy is split into Eleven pages;
-Fuzzy Time, World Klock, Countdown, Timer, Reminder, Friends, Events and Memo.
+Fuzzy Time, World Klock, Countdown, Timer, Reminder, Friends, Events, Memo, Conversions, Sayings & Clipboard Monitor.

+Klock currently consists on about 14000 lines of VB.net 2015 code.
+Also Klock boasts about 100 user options, so that Klock can be extensively customised.

 Fuzzy Time